Frequently Asked Questions

 Sunday children’s services are conducted for children of all ages including teens, as well as a nursery staffed by our volunteers.
 Children’s programs begin at 11:00 a.m.

-Check the Youth & Family page for the latest guidelines.
+Checkout the Youth & Family page for updates.

-Adults are invited to dive into a live-streamed class:
+Adults are invited to dive into a live-streamed class, The Metaphysical Group.

 Sunday Morning Service, 11 a.m. – 12 noon